mbhatt1/agentreasoning-sdk/README.md

 # Agentic Reasoning System SDK

 An implementation of the **Bhatt Conjectures** framework for evaluating AI reasoning and understanding capabilities.
-This SDK provides a comprehensive system that uses OpenAI's **o3 model** to implement the three core tautologies from the research paper with **ultra-high complexity testing** at the 20-disk Hanoi level (1,048,575 operations).
+This SDK provides a comprehensive system that uses OpenAI's **GPT-4.1 nano model** to implement the three core tautologies from the research paper with **ultra-high complexity testing** at the 20-disk Hanoi level (1,048,575 operations).

 ## Overview